 Summary: Debtor was sued in Indiana state court for abuse of process.
 The state court entered judgment in the amount of $135,374.40 against the debtor and in favor of the plaintiff.
 After the debtor filed his chapter 7 petition, the plaintiff filed a complaint in this court seeking a determination that the debt was nondischargeable under 11 U.S.C. § 523(a)(6) as a willful and malicious injury.
 The court granted the plaintiff’s motion for summary judgment, holding that under the doctrine of collateral estoppel, it was bound by the state court’s findings that the debtor acted with malice and willful and wanton misconduct.

 In re: Hunt

 Summary: CNB Bank filed a motion for relief from the automatic stay as to all of its collateral, to which Debtor failed to object or in any way respond.
 The Court granted the bank’s motion.
 Nineteen days after the Court granted the bank’s motion for relief, Debtor moved to vacate the order.
 The Court denied Debtor’s motion to vacate, holding that Debtor failed to establish the requirements for relief under Bankruptcy Rules 9023 or 9024 for vacating a final order or judgment.

 In re: Lockett

-The Court granted the debtor's motion, holding that the debtor was eligible to be a debtor in the current case because he as of the prior case as a result of the filing of the motion for relief from stay and that the stay shall be extended because he filed the instant case in good faith and neither creditor provided evidence indicating bad faith or that in any way challenged the debtor's argument that the stay shall be extended.
+The Court granted the debtor's motion, holding that the debtor was eligible to be a debtor in the subsequent case because he did not dismiss his prior case in response to the motion for relief from stay.
+Instead, that case had been dismissed due to family financial hardship.
+In addition, the Court extended the stay because neither creditor provided evidence indicating bad faith or in any way challenged the debtor's assertion that the case had been filed in good faith.